Marshall Becker

 In 1960, while chatting about travel to a conference in Germany with Ted Kidder, with whom he had taken a graduate course some years earlier, Kidder suggested that he go to Guatemala.
 With telling ignorance he replied “Germany; Guatemala!
 It’s all G’s to me!”
 And thus began research on settlement patterns at Tikal, Guatemala, and began developing insight into the lives of the forest-urban ancient Maya.
 Ultimately Marshall wrote his dissertation on this field program (Becker 1971, 1976).

 Mashall first taught archaeology at The University of Toledo in Ohio where he became, by default, involved with the archaeology of native peoples during the early contact period.
 His first insights into the nature of culture contact and cultural continuity and culture change were fostered during this period.
 He took up his position at West Chester University when finishing his doctoral degree which he says allowed him “to enjoy life in a little country town”.
 As the only anthropologist at West Chester for two years, and one of two for many years thereafter, Marshall taught all of the biological anthropology and archaeology courses as well as introduction to cultural anthropology and other oddments that were assigned.
 To maintain a program in field archaeology he began a comprehensive study of the Taylor Farm Site, including excavation of the farm cemetery dating from ca. 1751 to the 1860s and a study of the documentary records and genealogy of the family that lived on that property and then later, in the West Chester area, from ca. 1720 to the present.
 Students that he trained in that program went on to work at the Montgomery Site (36CH60), a Lenape burial area in use from ca. 1720 to 1733.
-This research, in conjunction with a field trip to Oklahoma, marked the beginning of Marshall’s studies of the native peoples of the Delaware River and Delaware Bay regions that have continued for nearly 40 years.
+This research, in conjunction with a field trip to Oklahoma, marked the beginning of Marshall’s studies of the native peoples of the Delaware River and Delaware Bay regions that continued for nearly 40 years.
 Marshall’s ‘four fields of anthropology’ training from Penn enabled him to apply multiple anthropological approaches in gathering information about the Lenape (“Delaware Indians”) and their neighbors.
-He has published nearly 200 articles on the Lenape and other Native Americans in scholarly as well as popular journals.
+He published nearly 200 articles on the Lenape and other Native Americans in scholarly as well as popular journals.

 This essay was produced by Patrice L. Jeppson, drawing upon a bio provided to PAF by Dr. Becker in 2009.
+It was updated in December 2024 upon his death.

 Back to PAF Home